hungrepo/path-following-Matlab/README.md

 If you want to test different type of the path or controller, just change parameters in variables "path_type" and "controller" in PFtools.m

-## Relevent ROS package
+## Relevant ROS package

-The path following methods also were implemented in the followng ROS package: https://github.com/dsor-isr/Paper-PathFollowingSurvey
+The path following methods were also implemented in the followng ROS package: https://github.com/dsor-isr/Paper-PathFollowingSurvey

 ## References
 If you find the code useful and would like to cite, please kindly reference to the following paper: